|Elliott Sound Products||Linear Power Supply Design|

 Where Vn is the no-load voltage, and Vl is the loaded voltage

 For this example, this works out to close enough to 16% which is hardly a good result.
 By comparison, the actual transformer regulation would be in the order of 5% for a load current of 2.14A at 28V.
 Note that the RMS current in the secondary of the transformer is 2.98A AC (approximately the DC current multiplied by 1.8) for a load current of 1.61A DC - this must be so, since otherwise we would be getting something for nothing - a practice frowned upon by physics and the taxman.

 Output power is 32.2V * 1.61A = 51.8W, and the input is 28V * 2.98A = 83 VA.
 Input power is harder to measure and is the sum of the output power and all systems losses.
 For this example, we'll assume the losses at 10W, so input power will be 62W.

 So, if the input power is 62W and voltage times current is 83 VA, then the power factor is ...

 PF (Power Factor) = Actual Power / Apparent Power = 62 / 83 = 0.75

 There are many losses, with most being caused by the winding resistance of the transformer.
 The diode bridge accounts for an additional 2.5W at the current used for this test.
 Even the capacitors ESR (equivalent series resistance) adds a small loss, as does external wiring.
-There is an additional loss as well - the transformer core's 'iron loss' - being a combination of the current needed to maintain the transformer's flux level, plus eddy current losses which heat the core itself.
+There is an additional small loss as well - the transformer core's 'iron loss' - being a combination of the current needed to maintain the transformer's flux level, plus eddy current losses which heat the core itself.
 Iron loss is most significant at no load and decreases with increasing load.

 Even though the transformer is overloaded, provided the overload is short-term no damage will be caused.
 Transformers are typically rated for average power (VA), and can sustain large overloads as long as the average long-term rating is not exceeded.